12 Top-Rated Beaches in Connecticut

 Address: 1 Silver Sands Parkway, Milford, Connecticut

 The beach at Rocky Neck State Park is covered in smooth, soft sand and there is a boardwalk that stretches across the back of the beach.
-Facilities are located on West Beach, where you will find a large concession area, a bath-house with restrooms and showers, and even a bike rack for cyclists.
+Facilities are located on West Beach, where you will find a large concession area, a bathhouse with restrooms and showers, and even a bike rack for cyclists.

 This 710-acre park includes miles of hiking trails, camping areas, and fishing spots, as well as a salt marsh.
 There are designated viewing platforms throughout the marsh for spotting birds, including cranes, herons, and osprey.

-The park also has a large cobblestone pavilion with fireplaces, and a second-floor area that can accommodate 300 people.
+The park also has a large cobblestone pavilion with fireplaces and a second-floor area that can accommodate 300 people.
 Picnic shelters can also be rented for smaller groups, and there are plenty of standard picnic tables open for public use without reservation.

-Address: 244 W. Main Street, Niantic, Connecticut
+Address: 244 W. Main Street, East Lyme, Connecticut

 Clinton Town Beach is a family-friendly spot that has a fenced playground and equipment for all ages, as well as recreational facilities for the whole family, including a splash pad, volleyball, basketball, and a bocce court.